-The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
+The Company is exposed to financial risk related to the fluctuation of foreign exchange rates.
 Financial instruments that impact the Company's net earnings due to currency fluctuations include: Brazilian reais and Canadian dollar denominated cash and cash equivalents, recoverable taxes, accounts payable and accrued liabilities, income taxes payable, reclamation and other provisions and Euro denominated capital lease obligations.
 The Company may, at its discretion, use forward or derivative contracts to manage its exposure to foreign currencies.
-In the year ended December 31, 2022, the Company did not enter into any foreign exchange forward or derivative contracts (nil foreign exchange derivative contracts in the year ended December 31, 2021).
+In the three months ended March 31, 2023, the Company did not enter into any foreign exchange forward or derivative contracts (nil foreign exchange derivative contracts in the three months ended March 31, 2022).

-d) Interest rate risk
+Interest rate risk

 The Company is potentially exposed to interest rate risk on its outstanding borrowings and short-term investments.
-The Company managed its risk by entering into agreements with fixed interest rates on all of its debt with interest rates ranging from 3.9 to 6.6% per annum.
+The Company managed its risk by entering into agreements with fixed interest rates on all of its debt with interest rates ranging from 5% to 6.8% per annum.